What to do After a Car Accident

 Throughout the United States, automobile accidents are a leading cause of injury and death.
 Every 12 minutes, somebody is killed in a motor vehicle accident on roadways throughout our nation.

-The attorneys at Harvey L. Walner & Associates, Ltd. know the horrifying impacts that car accidents can have on you and your family.
+The Chicago personal injury lawyers at Harvey L. Walner & Associates, Ltd. know the horrifying impacts that car accidents can have on you and your family.
 We are dedicated to providing you with personal service that goes beyond our office walls, so you can focus on getting healthy while we concentrate on winning your case.

 If You Are Involved in a Car Accident